Strongman Atlas Stone Technique: Improving Lift Efficiency

 Common Technique Mistakes

-Athletes new to stones often rely purely on strength.
-This leads to predictable errors:
+Athletes new to stones tend to rely purely on strength, and that leads to a predictable set of errors:

 • pulling the stone away from the body